AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Port_SCANeR_workspace_under_Linux.md

 For Massive Simulation applications we’ll use the Standalone method.
 To install SCANeR in Standalone mode you’ll need the Standalone package: `SCANeRstudio_202X.X-rXX.tar.bz2`

+> AVS customers will find the Linux Standalone installer on the [Support Website](https://support.avsimulation.fr/en/).
-If you don't have it just ask us 😊
+> If you don't have it just ask us 😊

-Once you have it, extract the contents of the tar archive and follow the steps in the  [`README-202X.Linux`](./assets/README-2022.Linux)
+Extract the contents of the tar archive and follow the steps in the  [`README-202X.Linux`](./assets/README-2022.Linux)

 > Note: it is available under: `.\SCANeRstudio_202X.X-rX.tar.bz2\SCANeRstudio_202X.X-rX.tar\AVSimulation\`